Community Life Committee

 DivOut is a fellowship of Yale Divinity School students, faculty, and staff of all sexual orientations and gender identities dedicated to the full and equal participation of gay, lesbian, bisexual, asexual, queer, transgender, genderqueer, and gender non-conforming people in faith communities and society.
 We are committed to care for one another, to seek justice for those who have been oppressed, and to work for the full inclusion of all people in the family of God.
 We provide materials on LGBTQIA issues and information to members of the community dealing with related topics.
 In addition to ongoing discussion groups, DivOut sponsors lectures, panels, worship services, and other educational, social, and cultural events.

 The Evangelical Fellowship strives to nurture spiritual disciplines, fellowship, and Spirit-led worship among the entire YDS community.
 Weekly meetings include prayer and intercession, contemporary worship, and brief reflections from students.
 We invite the YDS community to join us as we seek to encounter the presence of God in our daily lives.

 The International Student Fellowship at Yale seeks to create both a sense of welcome for international students studying at Yale as well as a space for the faith of religiously-minded students to be cultivated and deepened.
 ISF is committed to providing support for the personal and academic needs of international students while creating an inclusive community and a sense of belonging.

-The Yale Divinity Latina/o Association is dedicated to creating a space for Latina/o voices at YDS, as well as providing resources to promote theological and cultural education for an entire YDS student body preparing for services to the church and the world.
-The YDLA hopes to foster comunidad Latina: an open, welcoming place to learn, struggle, and celebrate.
+La Comunidad, the YDS Latinx Student Group, is dedicated to creating spaces for Latinx voices and bodies at YDS to gather and build community of solidarity and support.
+La Comunidad also seeks to provide resources to promote theological and cultural education for an entire YDS student body preparing for service to the church and the world.
+La Comunidad hopes to foster comunidad Latina: an open, welcoming place to learn, struggle, and celebrate.

 Lutheran Student Organization